-Application TSOs of one BC-platform need to decide which forecast method best meets the forecast requirements of the BC-platform region.
+Application TSOs of one BC platform need to decide which forecast method best meets the forecast requirements of the BC platform region.
 As described in subsection 5.4, different types of forecast methods exist.
 The selection of a forecast method depends on the regional situation and requires an evaluation of the best fit of forecast methods’ outcomes over a testing period (“applicability”).
 It is not only relevant to reach the highest accuracy on average.
 A forecast method also needs to depict an adequate level of accuracy in specific circumstances such as weather fluctuations or generation shortages.
 Thus, a forecast method should be able to provide a good indication of accuracy in the sense of trueness and precision based on the available information about the situation on day D. Beyond, the forecasting outcome must be replicable and the forecasting approach must be understandable also for market participants and BSPs.
 Therefore, a most comprehensive level of transparency must be reached by selecting a forecast method and calibrating the underlying algorithm by a forecast entity.
-The selected forecast method is to predict bidding curves per bidding zone per MTU for day D. In addition, the Application TSOs of one BC-platform can also provide CZC limitations for BC for each MTU of day D. The forecast entity takes this limitation into account.
+The selected forecast method is to predict bidding curves per bidding zone per MTU for day D. In addition, the Application TSOs of one BC platform can also provide CZC limitations for BC for each MTU of day D. The forecast entity takes this limitation into account.
 It is useful when day D is expected to be difficult to predict due to unusual external circumstances or other conditions.
 By limiting the CZC allocation for BC, a positive forecast error can be prevented.
 The allocation limitations can be made in such a way that (1) the maximum volume of allocated CZC for BC is reduced or (2) the CZC for BC as allocated by the CZCAOF is reduced.
 Therefore, the second approach always reduces the allocated CZC for BC based on the resulting CZC split of the CZCAOF.
 The first approach, on the other hand, only reduces the allocated CZC for BC if the CZC for BC as allocated by the CZCAOF is above the reduced maximum volume of allocated CZC for BC.